 The archivist must determine the proper playback medium in order to listen to and preserve historic recordings.
-Discs and cylinders have grooves of varying size; tape formats also have variables of speed, track configuration and tape thickness.
-Recordings may be damaged by playback if you're using the wrong equipment or equipment that is not properly adjusted.
-Older acetate tape will simply snap or break easily.
+Discs and cylinders have grooves of varying size; tape formats also have varying speeds, track configurations and tape thickness.
+Recordings may be damaged by playback if you are using the wrong equipment or equipment that is not properly adjusted: for example, older acetate tape can easily break.

 Labeling is a crucial aspect of this process, particularly where playback speed is concerned.
 Depending on the label and date of manufacture, for instance, many early shellac recordings are not 78's at all but run as slow as 70 rpm (revolutions per minute) or as fast as 80 rpm.
 And, unless clearly identified by labeling, the amount of taped material can only be determined through playback.
 Playing determines the proper speed and track configuration.

 Once audio formats have been clearly identified, their condition assessed and inventoried, a plan and budget for restoration, cleaning, and transferring to more stable media can be drawn up.

 A Clean Sweep: Restoration and Cleaning

 Unlike paper and photographs, audio recordings need contemporary hardware to draw as much of the audio signal as possible from the old medium when transferring it to a more stable format.
 Restoration of a disc or tape is key to an accurate reproduction of the original material.
 For example, stiff tape can be made to relax and the grit-laden grooves of vintage shellac recordings can be cleaned to allow the stylus an unimpeded track to follow from start to finish.

 Various techniques are used in restoration, which depend on the condition of the original disc or tape.
 Acetate discs, for example, are notorious for exhibiting a greasy white overcoat that signals a breakdown in the nitrocellulose acetate and requires a cleaning.